All RES students must register in the appropriate RES thesis course below for every term of their program, including all summer terms:

 Description

-The course will be managed adaptively towards a fundamental redesign for interdisciplinary sustainability problems (aren’t they all?).
-Readings will include new pieces designed for purpose, with student input (in some cases on potentially coauthored blog posts).
+The course will begin with the evaluation of published papers and successfully funded proposals.
 The remaining portions of the course involve an explicit focus on students’ own research designs, which will develop in stages and be iteratively peer-assessed.
-Each week, we will engage in a conversation with an expert guest about their research.
-By the end of the class, students will complete a decent (annotated) draft of a proposal for their own thesis work.
+By the end of the class, students will complete a solid, review-ready proposal for their own thesis work.

-Given the importance of understanding a wide range of research approaches, and the wide range of incoming academic and professional backgrounds among the students, much attention will be given to learning from peers and diverse faculty.
+Given the wide range of incoming academic and professional backgrounds among the students, peer mentoring will be used within the class to help bolster knowledge of and familiarity with qualitative and quantitative methods.
 This is an interactive seminar, where robust and consistent participation and attendance is expected of all students.
-Each week, the class may include lecture, discussions, and a range of mind-mapping, brainstorming and reflective exercises.
-Weekly readings will be available on Canvas.
+Each week, the class may include lecture, discussions, group problem solving, design workshops, identifications of core ideas, scenario-based learning, and proposal evaluations.

 No formal RES courses taught in the summer session.